Dear Friends and Family,

 If you have any questions or concerns please do not hesitate to contact me.

 Service Immersion Coordinator

-Do you want notification of our arrival to the site?
+How do I get notification of your arrival to the site?

 Please know that when students arrive at their domestic sites they will have the opportunity to call home and make their families aware they arrived safely.